akshay8867/Cement_Strength_Prediction/README.md

+# Predict Cement Strength
-# To build a regression model to predict the concrete compressive strength based on the different features in the training data
+## To build a regression model to predict the concrete compressive strength based on the different features in the training data